CRACK-MCR/MaCySTe/docs/src/reference/ppi-asterix.md

 These two can be configured as environmental variables of the `spa_hoster`, namely `ASTERIX_WS_URL` and `NATS_WS_URL`.

-The radar picture is displayed in north up orientation.
+The radar picture is displayed in heading up orientation.

+The radar gain can be changed with the `+` and `-` buttons or set to maximum contrast mode by pressing `MAX`

 ![asterix-ppi](../images/asterix-ppi.png)